-· Wait for the initiator to connect to the Testing Station and start a Normal Session.

-• In the first Login Response the Testing Station should not offer the
+- Wait for the initiator to connect to the Testing Station and start a Normal Session. - If the first Login Request from the DUT has C=0, then the first Login Response from the Testing Station should not offer the TargetPortalGroupTag key. - Wait for the DUT to send a second Login Request, or drop the connection. - In the second Login Response the Testing Station should offer the key=value pair TargetPortalGroupTag=ABCD.

-TargetPortalGroupTag key.

-• In the second Login Response the Testing Station should offer the key=value pair TargetPortalGroupTag=ABCD.

 • Verify that the DUT requires the TargetPortalGroupTag to be included in the first Login Response PDU.
-The DUT should drop the connection when this key is not included.
+The DUT should drop the connection when this key is not included in the first Login Response.